HISTORICAL PRINTER ROOM

-The Cranach-Hof in Schlossstraße 1 is home to a treasure from the past - a historic printer's room operated by Andreas Metschke.
-In the footsteps of Gutenberg, Cranach and many others you can experience history live.
+The Cranach Court in Schlossstraße 1 is home to a treasure from the past - a historic printer's room operated by Andreas Metschke.
+You can experience history live, following in the footsteps of Gutenberg, Cranach and many others.

-The walls are full of different prints.
-Monochrome, sometimes colorful, portraits, invitations, sayings - everything that can happen with ink on paper is made here as it was 500 years ago.
-The printing press stands powerfully in the corner, waiting to be put into operation.
-The other half of the room is covered with massive cabinets, in which letters of various fonts are stacked in the setting boxes.
+A variety of prints are hung on the walls.
+Some are black & white, some brightly coloured, portraits, invitations, sayings - everything that can be done with ink on paper is made here just as it was 500 years ago.
+The printing press stands impressively in the corner, waiting to be put into operation.
+The other half of the room is filled with massive cabinets, where the letters of the various fonts are stacked in the letter cases.

 Andreas Metschke is a trained printer.
-In addition, for 26 years, he has been practicing his profession historically.
-Scripture and words are his passion as well as the language, or their development.
-"It's sad that almost nobody has a Duden anymore", he says and denounces the decay of the language.
-His own duden may well not contain many of the words that are very common today - at least it suggests its historical appearance.
+He has also worked as a historical printer for the past 26 years.
+Script and words are his passion, as is language and its development.
+"It's sad that almost nobody owns a Duden any more", he says and decries the decline of language.
+His own Duden may well not contain many of the words that are really common today – that at least is the impression given by its historical appearance.

-Setting the printing form takes between 30 and 60 minutes, depending on the subject.
+Typesetting the printing form takes between 30 and 60 minutes, depending on the subject.
 Printing itself is then the shortest part of the process.
-If you watch how quickly the finished printed sheets pile up – always with a lubricating sheet in between so that nothing rubs off - you can be hypnotized by the spectacle.
-Finally, the print then dries for another 24 hours, which may take longer or shorter depending on the ink and the substrate.
+Watching how quickly the finished printed sheets pile up – always with a blank sheet in between so that nothing rubs off – can be quite hypnotic.
+Finally, the print then dries for more or less 24 hours, depending on which ink was used and the printing substrate.

-Luther can be seen in every corner of the printing workshop: whether drying prints with slogans, portraits or templates.
-Everywhere you come across the reformer.
-Even if you look at the cabinets full of letters in various fonts.
-Here is also the font "Rundgotisch".
-Luther used exactly that for his Bible because it was easy to decipher for everyone.
-Without frills, serifs or other embellishments it is good and clearly legible.
-Just the thing for Luther's message.
+The printing workshop is full of Luther: you can see him everywhere, either on prints with slogans which are still drying, in portraits or on templates.
+You come across the Reformer wherever you look.
+Even if you look at the cabinets full of letters in the various fonts.
+Of course, the font "Rundgotisch” can be found here.
+It was this font that Luther used for his Bible as it was easily decipherable.
+Without frills, serifs or other embellishments it is easily and clearly legible.
+A perfect match for Luther's message.

 Historische Druckerstuberead morecollapse